ca77y/talks/pykonik-asyncio/presentation/async.rst

 Asyncio and aiohtto
 ==========================

-Python just got a lot faster... maybe...
+How Python got a lot faster... maybe...
 -----------------------------------------

 ----